/

 Answer Explanation

-• Q #2: Which of the following conclusions is supported by the data from this survey?
+• Q #2: Which of the following anatomical structures is directly involved in the production of hormones?

 Answer Explanation